Overhead Crane Inspection Franklin County, MO

 - Excessive chain stretch or wear on chain drive sprockets

-Any updated, new, repaired, reinstalled, modified, or altered crane needs to be inspected to ensure compliance prior to the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you can use the crane system.
+Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance before the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even use the crane system.

-These inspections should be performed by qualified OEM representatives to make sure all parts of the system have been installed properly and functionally-tested.
-These trained technicians must provide a written report on the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
-Contact us now to come take a look at your new crane before getting started!
+These inspections should be performed by certified representatives in accordance with OEM recommendations to ensure that all parts of the system have been installed properly and functionally tested.
+These trained technicians must provide a written report of the results.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
+Reach out to us today or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Franklin County, MO area or elsewhere throughout the Midwest.